Jagbir-Singh-01/AI-Game-Bots/README.md

 * Create a game tree to implement game playing bots
 * Extend the features of the game using data structures you learned

-NOTE: **as this assignment is about implementing data structures, you are not allowed to make use of any Python libraries or use built-in python data structures and functions unless specified.
-If you are not sure, please ask.
-Any use a built-in libraries or functions without approval will result in having to redo the assignment with a grade penalty of -50%**

 ## Part A - Hash Tables